Pakistan: A hidden gem of dates world

 Pakistan’s dates aren’t just popular in local markets—they are making waves in the Gulf states as well.
 Due to their affordability and distinctive taste, Pakistani dates are quickly becoming a favorite among international buyers.
 “Demand from the Gulf has increased significantly,” Wahab Khan added.

-While the fruit’s popularity is boosting local businesses like Sajjad’s, its health benefits are also a key factor in its demand during Ramazan.
+While the fruit’s popularity is boosting local businesses like Sajjad’s, its health benefits are also a key factor in its demand during Ramadan.

 Dr. Ziaullah Khan, head of the medical ward at Lady Reading Hospital in Peshawar, recommended that people consume at least five dates at Iftar.
 Dates are an excellent source of natural sugar, helping to quickly replenish blood sugar levels after a day of fasting.